xgmitt00-220814/Type1toUnicode/README.md

 ## Glyph naming schemes and possible problems

-Like we previously mentioned, different fonts and/or PDF authoring programs use different glyph (GID) naming schemes.
+Like we previously mentioned, different fonts and/or PDF authoring programs use different glyph naming schemes.
 Obviously it's impossible to cover them all, but here is what we've encountered so far.
 You can see most of them in [to_unicode.json](to_unicode.json), although the czech magazines predominantly used Gxxx scheme.

 * First of all, **beware of glyph names with numbers 0 to 31,** like G20 or g3.
 These frequently aren't fixed and their glyph (and thus Unicode equivalent) changes file from file.
 There are historical reasons why it happens.
 In short, ASCII codes 0 to 31 are reserved for unprintable control characters.
 So in order to optimize file size, some PDF authoring programs replace them with actual printable glyphs.
 However, this replacement may be arbitrary.
 If you want to repair such glyphs in multiple documents, you need to cross-compare them to make sure they're really fixed.
-Theoretically, you could also create separate JSON file for every PDF document, but that would be very time-consuming.
+Theoretically, you could also create a separate JSON file for every PDF document, but that would be very time-consuming.

 * **Glyphs G232 and g232 may have different toUnicode mapping!** Type1toUnicode glyph name search subroutine is case-sensitive because of this, and you **must** put exact glyph names into the JSON file.
 Nevertheless, the mapping is usually identical for standard ASCII (codes 32 to 126), only then it starts to differ.
 We're not sure which fonts or programs use the gxxx scheme.

 * Glyph numbering may not be decadic, but hexadecimal.
 An example is section for font family MSTT31, near bottom of [to_unicode.json](to_unicode.json).
 Notice the hexadecimal numbers equal their Unicode code for standard ASCII characters, but start to differ from 80h (128 decadic) upwards.

 * In some fonts, glyphs names are human-readable, such as "zero", "zcaron", "epsilon" and so on.
+These should always be fixed, or at least we haven't seen any document where they weren't.

-* In some PDF documents, GIDs are simply numbers.
+* In some PDF documents, GNs are simply numbers.
 These are usually generated arbitrarily and change file by file.
 Again, technically it would be possible to repair them, but you'd have to prepare a separate JSON file for each document.

 ## Is there a more effective way to construct the JSON file?
 If there is, we didn't find it.
-In our case, the GID naming scheme was consistent across about 200 magazines (barring a few exceptions).
+In our case, the glyph naming scheme was consistent across about 200 magazines (barring a few exceptions).
 Frankly, it's almost suspicious it had remained constant over 20 years.
 It's possible the editors created their own custom mapping for Czech, Slovak and other languages that usually appear in the magazines.
 If not, we suspect the the resultant mapping could be affected by two factors:

 1. How the glyphs were ordered in the original font.
 When we decoded font /GKCMAE+Arial068.313 from the [sample document](https://github.com/xgmitt00-220814/Type1toUnicode/files/15382176/T1tU_sample.zip), it had name "Monotype:Arial_Regular:Version_2.76_Microsoft_ArialArial068.313".
 We googled the name and downloaded the font from this site:

   https://eng.m.fontke.com/font/11694129/download/

   Then we loaded it into [open source font editor FontForge](https://fontforge.org/en-US/downloads/).
-But as you can see, letter "ř" (U+0159) has code 345 in the font, whereas it has GID G248 in our JSON file.
+But as you can see, letter "ř" (U+0159) has code 345 in the font, whereas it has name G248 in our JSON file.
 Letter "č" (U+010D) has code 269 in the font, but G232 in JSON.
 There is no clear pattern to it.

 ![fontforge](https://github.com/xgmitt00-220814/Type1toUnicode/assets/169207159/8343947d-98b7-4fc1-8779-dc7938889c1c)

-2. So presumably, the actual GIDs are chosen by PDF authoring program and/or PostScript driver when it's generated.
+2. So presumably, the actual GNs are chosen by PDF authoring program and/or PostScript driver when it's generated.
 We have no idea how this works, though.
 The sample file has "Acrobat Distiller 4.05 for Windows" as PDF Producer in its metadata.
 Other magazines list "PageMaker 6.5" in the Application field.

 In the end, we really constructed [to_unicode.json](to_unicode.json) one glyph at a time...